apache/activemq-artemis/docs/user-manual/en/ha.md

 ```
 for the classic *slave* one.

-If *replication* is configured using such new roles some additional element is required to complete configuration, detailed later.
+If *replication* is configured using such new roles some additional element are required to complete configuration as detailed later.

 ### IMPORTANT NOTE ON PLUGGABLE QUORUM VOTE FEATURE

 This feature is still **EXPERIMENTAL** and not meant to be run in production yet.

 It means:
-- its configuration can change until declared as **officially stable**
+- it's configuration can change until declared as **officially stable**
-- it has to solve yet an inherent data misalignment issue with replication (it can happen with `classic` replication as well)

-More info about this issue are on [ARTEMIS-3340](https://issues.apache.org/jira/browse/ARTEMIS-3340).

 ### Data Replication